DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models

 \subsection{Front-End Design}

-Informed by the design constraints described in Goal \ref{sec:d1} and \ref{sec:d3}, we develop \worldviewer as an interactive web app that leverages classifiers and demographic distribution plots to help users discover model biases, and allows users to test any text prompt to explore baseline model worldviews and apply different notions of fairness, which we validate in our user studies (Section \ref{sec: userstudy}).
+Informed by the design constraints described in Goal~\ref{design-goal:reveal-worldviews}~and~\ref{design-goal:editing}, we develop \worldviewer, an interactive web application that leverages classifiers and demographic distribution plots to help users \estimate model worldviews, visualize the distribution of outputs, and test any text prompt (\context) to explore baseline model worldviews and apply different worldviews using \(\texttt{semantic\_guidance}\).